akira02/Zero-Memo/README.md

-#零ノメモ Zero Memo: The Plurk costum CSS
+#零ノメモ Zero Memo: The Plurk custom CSS

 Work in progress
 The high-resolution display friendly CSS.
 Using flat design.